ifriedman7/IFotos-deployer/README.md

 ## What could be done better

 - Python application container should be built outside the target instances and pushed to a registry
+- - which is what I did: https://github.com/ifriedman7/IFotos.git
-- Flask built-in appliction server is not production grade, should be replaced it with a compliant WSGI server
+- Flask built-in application server is not production grade, should be replaced it with a compliant WSGI server
+- - also did